 Having a high needs baby helped us mature in our communication with each other.
-There was always the "her needs versus our needs" dilemma.
-We had to steal time for ourselves, realizing that even the best parenting can be undermined if the marriage falls apart.
+There was always the “her needs versus our needs” dilemma.
+We had to steal time for ourselves.
+We realized that even the best parenting can be undermined if the marriage falls apart.
 I saw how important it was to Martha for me to validate her mothering.
-I frequently offered not only a reassuring "You know best," but when I saw her drive to give outpacing her energy reserves, I realized I needed to intervene and help.
-I wondered when I would ever have my wife back, but I realized we couldn't rewind this parenting tape.
+Therefore, I frequently offered not only a reassuring, “You know best,” but when I saw her drive to give outpacing her energy reserves, I realized I needed to intervene and help.
+I wondered when I would ever have my wife back.
+Then I realized we couldn’t rewind this parenting tape.
 I was an adult, and Hayden would only go through this stage once.

 Hayden grew from a high needs baby to a high-energy teen, to graduating from college with a degree in, you guessed it, drama.
 Her life as a high needs baby is displayed in our book The Fussy Baby.
 She sometimes opens this book and shows her friends, “That’s me.”
 On prom night, as she stood posed for her picture, she looked so grown up in her formal gown.
 I whispered to Martha, “High needs baby fills out,” and this mature teen-woman gave her daddy a wink.